The key to transformation might be surprising, and might require us to look within.

 The real culprit in #1 and #2 was not Sarah’s procrastination, nor her ability to do the work to achieve any of her business and personal goals.

-The real culprit was the icky, sticky goo of self-doubt.
+The real culprit keeping her from experiencing the key to transformation was the icky, sticky goo of self-doubt.

 When she even thought about building her social media platforms in the way her coach prescribed, Sarah took on a cloak of self-doubt about her overall ability to lay the groundwork for her launch.
 Because doing the work felt so out of sync and inauthentic to her, her brain shut down and resisted.